HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 '''
 ```

-## Applications of matrices: System of Linear Equations
+## Applications of Matrices: System of Linear Equations

 In many fields of engineering, math, and science, linear equations are prevalent and important.
 As you remember from high school algebra class, a linear equation is presented in the form *ax + by = c*.
 Often it is necessary to obtain a solution to a *system of linear equations* which is more than one equation simultaneously.
 An example of this is: